-Church Services in Bexhill and Battle
+Church services in Bexhill and Battle

 ST PAUL’S CHURCH, Wickham Avenue: Sunday, Family Worship, 11am-12noon, followed by refreshments in the church hall.
 Evening Service, 6.30-7.30pm.
 Wednesday, Prayer Meeting, 7pm.
 Our website has links to our online services, including our live broadcasts on Facebook.
 Mobile: 07425 763468.
 Website: www.stpaulschurch19.wixsite.com/community

-ST MARK’S CHURCH, Little Common Road:- Sunday 2nd February: Prayer Book Communion, 8am; Holy Communion 10am.
+ST MARK’S CHURCH, Little Common Road:- Sunday 11th May - Prayer Book Communion, 8am; Morning Worship, 10am.
 Ark Coffee Lounge, Tuesday and Thursday, 10am to 12 noon.
-Prayer for Ukraine, Wednesday 5th February at 8pm.
+Prayer for Ukraine, Wednesday 14h at 8pm.
 Youtube channel: ‘St Mark’s Church, Little Common.’

 BEULAH BAPTIST, Clifford Road: Every Sunday we hold a 10am service, creche and children/youth clubs will be available.
 We are a lively, family orientated Church, offering a friendly welcome to all who meet with us.
 Contact: 730001 or visit www.beulahbaptist.co.uk or email: [email protected]"

-KING’S CHURCH, meeting at Bexhill College, Penland Road: Every Sunday, 10.30am, family church.
-Service for all plus separate groups for children and youth.
+KING’S CHURCH, meeting at Bexhill College, Penland Road: Every Sunday, 10.30 coffee and fellowship.
+11.00 service.
+A friendly family service for everyone.
 A warm welcome awaits you.
 Website: www.kings1066.org.

-CHRISTCHURCH METHODIST CHURCH, Springfield Road:- Sunday Morning Worship, 10.30am.
+CHRISTCHURCH METHODIST CHURCH, Springfield Road:- Sunday 11th May - This morning we welcome Mrs Gillian Lambourne to lead our worship.
 We invite everyone to join us for tea/coffee in the hall after our services.
 We look forward to seeing everyone.
 Tuesday 2-4pm Fun and Friendship meets in both halls.
 Website: www.christchurchmethodist.org.uk.

 BEXHILL UNITED REFORMED CHURCH, Cantelupe Road:- Sunday, Morning Worship, 10.30am also broadcast online on our website: www.bexhillurc.co.uk.
 Tuesday, Evening Prayer Time on the first & third Tuesdays of the month, 7pm online on the website.